Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 We switched to a centralized system with client-facing calendars, complete with post mock-ups and an approval process.
 Once we got over the learning curve, it made a huge difference in effectiveness and overall social media success.”

 “Planning ahead is definitely the most crucial tip here, because social media management can quickly get out of hand and is very hard to stay on top of, if there’s no content prepared ahead of time,” says Dimitris Tsapis of PlanM8.
-“Using a media management software such as Buffer or Sprout social is a great way to go about it and plan ahead, keeping up your activity and engagement.”
+“Using a media management and marketing reporting software such as Buffer or Sprout social is a great way to go about it and plan ahead, keeping up your activity and engagement.”

 In fact, nearly 50% of the social media managers we surveyed prefer to schedule content at least a month in advance.